 The Gang Who Can't Shoot Straight

-We've made it clear that we believe it’s time to shatter the destructive, archaic two-party dynamic.
-Because of the way U.S. elections inherently work, only a competitive third party or independent candidate can ultimately make that happen.
-But this once herculean task is a heck of a lot easier now, because the death of the two-party system has already been initiated, not from the landing blow of a third party at the ballot box, but because the two major parties have finally blown themselves apart (scroll down to read more).
+It’s time to shatter the destructive, archaic two-party dynamic.
+Because of the way American elections inherently work, only a competitive third party or independent candidate can logistically make that happen.
+But this once herculean task is a heck of a lot easier now, because the death of the two-party system has already been initiated — not from the landing blow of a third party at the ballot box, but because the two major parties have finally blown themselves apart (scroll down to read more).

 For years, the significant divisions within the parties have acted much like water that freezes inside a rock and eventually breaks it apart.
-In truth, what all of this proves is there have actually been multiple parties for years, even though they have cleverly disguised themselves as two.
+In truth, there have actually been multiple parties for years, even though they have cleverly disguised themselves as two.